 - And, when you find yourself adrift in the deep waters of life, start swimming!

 Let’s work this out!

-- What was your thinking about the situation?
+- Pay attention to how you are thinking about the situation?

-- What were you feeling about the situation?
+- Notice what were you feeling about the situation?

 - What was the outcome?

 - Did you like the outcome?